Contexter/FountainAI-Book/chapters/Paper_ A Manual-First Approach to Infrastructure Configuration Management with AWS Lightsail, Kong, Docker, and OpenSearch.md

 ./setup_repository.sh $(pwd)
 ```

-This will set up the directory structure, shell scripts, workflows, and documentation files as per the **FountainAI way**.
+This will set up the directory structure, shell scripts, workflows, `.gitignore` file, and documentation files as per the **FountainAI way**.

 ### **Step 5: Commit and Push Changes**